 Is there a place to kayak or go canoeing?

 Yes, visitors can kayak or canoe on Parvin Lake.
 There are entrance points at two locations.
-Canoe rentals are not available on the property but are at nearby locations.
+Canoe rentals are available on the property, to the right of the beach.
+They are run by an independent company.

 Fishing is also permitted.